Mentors4EDU/Bisq-Proposal/README.md

 ## Profile
 The profile needs to have just the basics. ~~Optionally, it doesn't really have to have a profile picture but can denote some sort of icon given that a profile picture is just meaningless data storage. *(At least in this instance)*.
 It depends on the community's preference.~~ What it will have will include ~~a description, a link to website, and~~ a button to view trade history.
 It will also include metrics in regards to percentages for YoY returns.
 There will be a follow trades button which the user can input a certain percentage such as the default commission being 5% or set a custom fee.
 The ability to chose between both fee and percentage can offer flexibility for many users.

+*These features have been crossed out to preserve the privacy-preserving nature of the network (even though they are optional).
+This is as to not pressure someone into thinking they need to be included*

 ## Trade History
 Users can have the option between trading in real time or with a test network.
 Obviously, you only earn for real trades.
 There will be a tab for real time trades and test network trades.
 The tabs for trade history will only show entry and exit prices and percentages, it will not show how much money was put in order to encourage fair markets and a layer of anonymity.